 Budget travelers will find comfortable hostels in El Parque Lleras, a sharp contrast to the luxury hotels that are also found here.
 Wherever you stay in El Parque Lleras, you will find it busy and noisy.
 As long as that is no problem, this may be the area for you to find your base.

-Best places to stay in El Parque Lleras:🔍MORE HOTEL DEALS IN PARQUE LLERAS
+Best places to stay in Medellin in El Parque Lleras:🔍MORE HOTEL DEALS IN PARQUE LLERAS

-Laureles along with Poblado is one of the safest places to stay in Medellin.
+Laureles is a safe area to stay in Medellin.
 Right at the heart of the city, Laureles-Estadio barrio is made up of Laureles and Estadio.
 If you’re looking for a location in the city center that will provide you with a taste of more authentic, laid-back, Medellinian life, Laureles is ideal.

 Primarily populated with small, independent cafés and restaurants, especially on the main street of Carrera 70, or La Setenta, Laureles feels more refined than the bustlingly trendy neighborhood of El Poblado.